The Dark Night of the Soul

 My dark night began in 2007.
 Before it started, I had a vague sense that the persona I had become was not who I really was.
-As I descended, I longed to connect with others who knew this landscape.
+As I descended, this outer persona or mask began falling apart.
+I longed to connect with others who knew this landscape.
 I wanted to know I was not alone or going mad.
 I looked for friends or companions who could walk with me at least part of the way.
 There were few to be found.

 “During the dark night, I fell apart and was repeatedly broken open.
 A dynamic deepening into aliveness began, and it continues to this day, albeit in an evolving form.
 Even though I felt totally unprepared – for none of us can rehearse or prepare for this – I gradually realised there was a profound intelligence at work.
 Be assured the soul’s call comes only when we are ready, despite our pleas to the contrary.
 Each of us experiences a unique version of the dark night.
 For some, it involves a complete upending of life, a cataclysmic falling apart.
 For others, it is less obviously dramatic; external life continues on relatively unruffled, but seismic changes are nevertheless taking place below the surface.
 Whatever the particular nature of your experience, know that it is every bit as valid as anything described in these pages.”

 “This falling apart rarely conforms to our notion of how things should be.
 It is not neat, predictable or orderly.
 Some of us cannot keep it from infiltrating every aspect of our lives.
 It does not wait for an invitation..,”